API-200/api200/README.md

 1. Open Claude Desktop settings
 2. Navigate to Developer settings
-3. Add a new custom tool with the following configuration:
+3. Add a new custom tool with the following configuration (can be found on the Credentials tab):

 ```json
 {